Omni-guides/Tuxborn/ReadmeTemp.md

 Using the brilliant Anvil Modlist as a base, Tuxborn creates a balance of game fixes and QoL improvements, a carefully selected mix of Enairim and Simonrim gameplay changes, and a performance-focused selection of graphical enhancements across the board.
 Tuxborn includes the latest version of Legacy of the Dragonborn (v6), optional BFCO combat overhaul, a vast array of additional or overhauled quest content, NPC/Character Enhancements, Extra Weapons and Armours, Character Customisation options, Followers, and more!

 Downloading a Wabbajack Modlist gives you everything you need - **you do not need to install ModOrganizer yourself, or copy mods to the Vanilla Skyrim directory, everything is already done for you!**.
 Use the ModOrganizer.exe file located in the Install Directory you select in Wabbajack to start and launch the modlist.
-On Stem Deck, the process is a little more involved, so see below for installation instructions.
+On Steam Deck, the process is a little more involved, so see below for installation instructions.

 A full list of mods included in the list can be found on the [Load Order Library](https://loadorderlibrary.com/lists/tuxborn) page, but as a brief overview, Tuxborn utilises the following: